typewatch/roomOS/README.md

 - And much more!

 ## Supported Devices
-As of now, **roomOS is only being actively developed for the Espressif ESP32 microcontroller.** A port to other popular microcontrollers, and possibly a linux app (for SBCs like Raspberry Pis) are in my to-do list, and I will get to them.
+As of now, **roomOS is only being actively developed for the Espressif ESP32 microcontroller family.** A port to other popular microcontrollers, and possibly a linux app (for SBCs like Raspberry Pis) are in my to-do list, and I will get to them.
 Eventually.

 ## Releases
 * 1.0.0